getredash/website/src/pages/kb/user-guide/querying/writing-queries.md

 order: 1
 ---

-To make new query, click `Create` in the navbar then select `Query`.
+To make a new query, click `Create` in the navbar then select `Query`.

 ![](/assets/images/docs/gifs/queries/add_new_query.gif)